|

 point is very important.
 Because we have a strong technologic

-background AND the today's different nature of the business,
+background and the today's different nature of the business, our

 and information technology perspectives,